DevExpress/dotnet-eud/interface-elements-for-web/articles/grid/filtering/date-range-header-filter.md

 Select the required date periods and click **OK** to apply the filter criteria.

 ## Date Range Calendar
-Click a filter button to invoke the filter dropdown, which contains a calendar and a set of date range periods.
+Click a filter button to invoke a filter drop-down box that contains a calendar and a set of predefined periods.

 ![Grid_DateRangeCalendar](../../../images/img11356.png)